jarun/spy/README.md

 # keysniffer
 A kernel module to grab keys pressed in the keyboard.
-In its current status the keys are printed along with kernel messages.
-The plan is to present the sequence via debugfs.
+The keys are printed with kernel messages as well as via debugfs.

 #License
 keysniffer is licensed under GPL v3.